 An experienced sales guy is thoroughly well-aware of this dynamics in their respective sales exchanges.
 By identifying the right opportunities and focussing the right sales leads, you can significantly improve your number of deal closures.

 You should evaluate and take steps to convert each opportunity that comes along during the day.
-It enables the sales person to zero-in and focus on deals that are going to rake-in higher revenue.
+It enables the salesperson to zero-in and focuses on deals that are going to rake-in higher revenue.

 Start by asking for client budget

 The client showing interest in a particular product is no promise of an impending deal.
 One of the obvious reasons for the deal closure could be the lack of budget allocation for your particular product.

 For example, consider that you are selling high-end office furniture.
 You could simply start by asking for a head count.
 If the internal team strength is less than five, it could be hard to sell a high-end corner conference table.

 Instead, you could start with asking for underlying budgeting constraints.
 If it seems that the prospect cannot afford your product, it’s better to move on to the next prospect.
 Otherwise, you probably may not be successful at closing that deal anyways…

 Shift from verbal sparring to understanding customer pain points